triopsi/triopsi-Maintenance/README.md

 ```

 ## Load Plugin via bin/bake
-Via the Load task you are able to load plugins in your application.php.
+Via the load task you are able to load plugins in your application.php.
 You can do this by running:
 ```
 bin/cake plugin load Maintenance
 ```

 ### Manually Installing
-If the plugin you want to install is not available on packagist.org, you can clone or copy the plugin code into your plugins directory. *plugin/*
+If the plugin you want to install is not available on packagist.org, you can clone or copy the plugin code into your plugins directory. */plugin/*

 Put this in the application.php in the bootstrap method:
 ```php